 I study collective decision making in honeybees.
 I began by studying how honeybees regulate the construction of different types of comb, but have since shifted my interests into studying how honeybees guard against other honeybees.
 Current theory suggests that how accepting guards bees are of incoming bees should be condition dependent.
 Better understanding the nature of these conditions is the current focus of my research.

-Imagine that you and a group of your friends are going to throw a healthy potluck dinner.
-However, everyone can only bring one ingredient, and you cannot discuss plans ahead of time.
-How do you prevent everyone from bringing hamburger buns and no one bringing any patties?
-This is the problem ant colonies face: only a few foragers go “grocery shopping” for the entire colony, yet they manage to seemingly coordinate their behavior without any leader.
-The amount of protein and carbohydrates are successfully balanced at the level of the colony.
-Using an approach called the Geometric Framework (GF), I am uncovering the collective behavioral mechanisms behind this process.
-Additionally, along with my co-advisor Ted Pavlic, I am trying to straddle the divide between engineering and biology, using principles and examples from each to inform and enrich the other.
+Imagine that you are going to throw a potluck dinner.
+Each guest can bring one ingredient, and they cannot discuss plans ahead of time.
+How do you stop everyone from bringing hamburger buns and no one bringing any patties?
+This is the problem ant colonies face: only a few foragers go “grocery shopping” for the entire colony, yet they coordinate their behavior without any leader.
+I am working to uncover the behavioral mechanisms behind this process.
+Along with my co-advisor Ted Pavlic, I am straddling the divide between engineering and biology, using principles and examples from each to inform and enrich the other.